 Levels: Included in the current formal diagnosis according to the DSM-V and something that confuses people the most.
 The level refers to a general assessment of the level of support the person needs to function.
 Level 1 = Requiring Support; Level 2 = Requiring Substantial Support; and Level 3 = Requiring Very Substantial Support.

-Low-Functioning Autism (LFA): Not an official medical term or diagnosis but used in research literature to refer to autistic people with impaired cognition.
-Not usually used by autistic people themselves (also see High-Functioning Autism).
+Low-Functioning Autism (LFA): Not an official medical term or diagnosis but I'm including it here to explain that it's used in research literature to refer to autistic people with impaired cognition.
+It's not usually used by autistic people themselves (also see High-Functioning Autism).

 Masking: The act of suppressing behaviors that may be one's natural responses, or performing behaviors considered neurotypical for the purpose of being accepted by others and fitting in.
 Some examples include suppressing stimming behaviors, pushing through uncomfortable sensory environments like a loud office space or chaotic classroom, or forcing/faking eye contact during conversations.
 While all people mask to a degree depending on the context, the problem with autistic masking is that it often leads to fatigue and ultimately autistic burnout.

-Neurodivergent (NG): A person whose brain develops and functions in a way that is not considered the norm.
+Neurodivergent (NG): A person whose brain develops and functions in a way that is considered diverging from the mathematical norm or majority.
 Includes people with autism, ADHD, giftedness, dyslexia, dysgraphia, dyspraxia, and more.

-Neurodiversity: The idea that individual differences in brain functioning and behavioral traits are considered normal variations rather than deficits.
+Neurodiversity: The idea that individual differences in brain functioning and behavioral traits are considered normal variations in human biology rather than deficits.

-Neurotypical (NT): A person whose brain develops and functions in a way that is considered the norm (also see Allistic).
+Neurotypical (NT): A person whose brain develops and functions in a way that is considered the norm or part of the majority (also see Allistic).

 On the Spectrum: Usually refers to the set of behaviors and developmental challenges associated with Autism Spectrum Disorder but can also be used as an autistic person's identity, e.g., "I am on the spectrum."